 1. Change in leadership approach

-Throughout the discussion, it was clear that effective and reflective leadership is a pivotal part of becoming a more agile and adaptable organisation.
+Throughout the discussion, it was clear that effective and reflective leadership is a pivotal part of becoming a more agile and adaptable organization.
 Many of the CxOs explained how they needed to completely rethink the leadership approach down through their organisation, from a more hierarchical, change-averse system, to a more networked-based system that prioritised empowerment.

 CxO 2:“Ultimately, leadership moves from this paradigm of ‘control’ over to ‘influence’.
 If we’re able to empower our stakeholders by ‘influence’, we’re able to drive better decision making.
 I think that allows us to move the needle. “